icopy-site/awesome/docs/awesome/Awesome-Ethereum.md

 - [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - A developers guide to the operation and use of Ethereum.
 - [Introduction to Ethereum and Solidity](https://the-eye.eu/public/Books/qt.vidyagam.es/library/humble-bitcoin-bundle/Introducing%20Ethereum%20and%20Solidity_%20Foud%20Blockchain%20Programming%20for%20Beginners/Introducing%20Ethereum%20and%20Solidity_%20Foundatiin%20Programming%20for%20Beginners%20-%20Chris%20Dannen.pdf) - Learn Solidity development from concept to deployment.
-- [Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations](https://github.com/Tom2718/Awesome-Ethereum/blob/master/https://www.goodreads.com/book/show/32762240-ethereum) - Learn about Ethereum (https://github.com/Tom2718/Awesome-Ethereum/blob/master/and blockchains) from an IBM blockchain liason.
+- [Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations](https://www.goodreads.com/book/show/32762240-ethereum) - Learn about Ethereum (and blockchains) from an IBM blockchain liason.

 ## Misc

 - [r/Ethereum](https://www.reddit.com/r/ethereum/) - Ethereum subreddit.
-- [State of the DApps](https://github.com/Tom2718/Awesome-Ethereum/blob/master/https://www.stateofthedapps.com/) - A comprehensive list of the Decentralized Applications (https://github.com/Tom2718/Awesome-Ethereum/blob/master/DApps) on Ethereum.
+- [State of the DApps](https://www.stateofthedapps.com/) - A comprehensive list of the Decentralized Applications (DApps) on Ethereum.
 - [ETH Gas Station](https://ethgasstation.info/) - A tool to check the current price of gas for transactions.
 - [Week in Ethereum](http://www.weekinethereum.com/) - A summary of everything happening in Ethereum each week.
 - [Ethereum Worldwide Meetups](https://www.meetup.com/find/?allMeetups=false&keywords=ethereum) - Meet up with the local Ethereum community via meetup.com.